click on the menu below to navigate this site

 On the little train.

 We had an extraordinary day today.
 We woke up early after sleeping on our futon on the floor.
 It is not too bad to sleep this way.
 We had a morning Onsen and then ate a scrumptious breakfast.
-The sun was shinny again and there was not a cloud to be seen anywhere.
-The air was cold but the sun was warm.
+The sun was shining again, and there was not a cloud to be seen anywhere.
+The air was cold, but the sun was warm.
 A short walk to the train station and we were soon on the little train heading deeper into the Hakone valley.

-Because of the steepness of the terrain the track had many switch-backs and tunnels which made it was a very scenic trip to Gora station.
-From here we took a funicular train up a steep hill to the first stop Sounzan station.
-Here Julia and I walked up a sheer snow covered path for 2 hours to the summit of Mt.
+Because of the steepness of the terrain, the track had many switchbacks and tunnels, which made it a very scenic trip to Gora station.
+From there, we took a funicular train up a steep hill to the first stop, Sounzan station.
+Here Julia and I walked up a steep, snow-covered path for 2 hours to the summit of Mt.
 Soun.

 The sulfurous vents.

-The area is volcanic and going up to the top of the mountain we smelt sulfurous vapors from time to time.
-On the way down the other side we started to see steaming vents of gas coming out of the earth and the ground was warm to touch in some places although covered in snow in others.
+The area is volcanic, and going up to the top of the mountain, we smelled sulfurous vapors from time to time.
+On the way down the other side, we started to see steaming vents of gas coming out of the earth, and the ground was warm to the touch in some places, although covered in snow in others.
 It was a strange and otherworldly place.

 A very kitsch galleon on Lake Ashi.

 We continued via gondola (which was called a ropeway) to a mountain lake called Lake Ashi.
-There wasn"t much to see other than strange reproductions of galleons, all very kitsch.
+There wasn't much to see other than strange reproductions of galleons, all very kitsch.
 However, the lake offers magnificent views.
-We turned around, headed back to our Onsen and dinner in kimonos.
+We turned around, headed back to our Onsen, and had dinner in kimonos.
 I like Japan.

 I wonder if we will dream of electric sheep?